 PayDay is a little different for Canadians, as individuals working in Canada receive their paycheck twice a month, the first at the beginning and the second in the middle of the month, which is quite uncommon in other countries.

 The Video game industry is taking large strides

 The worth of the video game industry in Canada is $4.5 billion.
 The estimated data shows that there are more than 48,000 individuals who are currently working in the sector, and this number is expected to increase by 25% in the coming two years.
 Moreover, gamers working at the professional level in Canada are expected to get lucrative compensation, which is nearly double the average salary in the country.

 Short lunch breaks

 Most company policies in Canada suggest a 30-min long lunch break compared to other countries with one-hour long lunch breaks.
 Most Canadians prefer to have their lunch in front of their system while working.
-Also, they have the rest 30-minutes break split into two, 15-min breaks allowing them to stretch their legs or may grab a cup of coffee with their colleagues.
+Also, they have the rest 30-minute break split into two, 15-minute breaks allowing them to stretch their legs or may grab a cup of coffee with their colleagues.

 Translation can become a distraction

 Canada has two official languages; are English and French.
 Thus, many companies work with clients who communicate in both or any one of the languages.
 So, it would be easier for you to work on your communication skills rather than translating the conversation every time.